linD026/c2ir/README.md

 This project is for the compiler course.
 It uses flex and bison to generate the AST and convert it to LLVM IR (Intermediate Representation).
-It references the code from the following repo.
+The llvm part is modified from the following repo.
 - https://github.com/stardust95/TinyCompiler
 - https://github.com/lsegal/my_toy_compiler